MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 end
 ```

-The resulting heightmap be converted to a solid object by adopting a triangular grid and closing off the back surface.
+The resulting heightmap can be converted to a solid object by adopting a triangular grid and closing off the back surface.

 ![Final Object](/images/caustics/final_object_1.jpg)